The AbinitioD$\Gamma$A Project v1.0: Non-local correlations beyond and susceptibilities within dynamical mean-field theory: Implemented AbinitioD A equations

-The $\chi_0$ bubble terms in Eqs. \eqref{eq:susc} and \eqref{eq:susc_loc} are the ones defined in Eqs. \eqref{eq:bubble_loc}-\eqref{eq:bubble_nl}.
-Please also note that the combined index $\cvec{q}$ in Eq.~\eqref{eq:susc} contains the momentum $\kvec{q}$ and the bosonic frequency $\omega$.
-The magnetic susceptibility, e.g., in form of a spin-spin correlation function can then be obtained from Eq.~\eqref{eq:susc} by summing over the corresponding orbital combinations $\chi^{\cvec{q}}_m = \sum_{ll\pr} \chi^{\cvec{q}}_{m,lll\pr l\pr}$.
-The thus calculated susceptibility is the q-dependent DMFT susceptibility.
+when assuming a Land{\'e} factor $g=2$.
+Let us emphasize again that the thus calculated susceptibility is the q-dependent DMFT susceptibility.
 For calculating distinct D$\Gamma$A susceptibilities a self-consistency or $\lambda$-correction \cite{Katanin2009} is needed.